 Faced with Ethiopian reluctance to accede to its demands, the IMF suggested the government was not serious about reform and, as I have said, suspended its program.
-Happily, other economists in the World Bank and I managed to persuade the Bank management that lending more money to Ethiopia made good sense: it was a country desperately in need, with a first-rate economic framework and a government committed to improving the plight of its poor.
+Happily, other economists in the World Bank and I managed to persuade the Bank management that lending more money to Ethiopia made good sense: it was a country desperately in need, with a first-rate economic framework and a gov-ernment committed to improving the plight of its poor.
 World Bank lending tripled, even though it took months before the IMF finally relented on its position.
 In order to turn the situation around I had, with the invaluable help and support of colleagues, mounted a determined campaign of "intellectual lobbying."
-In Washington, my colleagues and I held conferences to encourage people at both the IMF and the World Bank to look again at issues of financial sector liberalization in very underdeveloped nations, and the consequences of unnecessarily imposed budgetary austerity in foreign aid-dependent poor countries, as in Ethiopia.
-I attempted to reach senior managers at the Fund, both directly and through colleagues at the World Bank, and those at the Bank working in Ethiopia made similar efforts to persuade their counterparts at the Fund.
-I used what influence I could through my connections with the Clinton administration, including talking to America's representative on the Fund.
-In short, I did everything I could to get the IMF program reinstated.
+In Washington, my colleagues and I held conferences to encourage people at both the IMF see whether the action was "reasonable."
+But doing so would have been anathema to the IMF.
+Because so much of its decision making was done behind closed doors-there was virtually no public discussion of the issues just raised-the IMF left itself open to suspicions that power politics, special interests, or other hidden reasons not related to the IMF's mandate and stated objectives were influencing its institutional policies and conduct.